brunobdcorreia/Process-Scheduler/README.md

-# Process-Scheduler
+# Process Scheduler
-Process Scheduling simulationi written in Java for an Operating Systems course.
+Process Scheduling simulation written in Java for an Operating Systems course.